mapninja/Earthsys144/week06/04_OPTIONAL_pan-sharpen_LANDSAT.md

-# Pan-Sharpen Landsat Imagery with HSV Color Transformation
+# (DRAFT-NOT READY) Pan-Sharpen Landsat Imagery with HSV Color Transformation

 > **Turn-in for grading:** This lab includes material that must be turned in for grading.
 Complete the required deliverables and submit them as instructed by the course.